-Smoke odors and soot stains can come from a pleasant evening spent around the campfire or fireplace.
-Unfortunately, they can also happen due to a natural disaster or even a small kitchen fire can leave a lingering odor in clothing.
+Smoke odors and soot stains can come from a pleasant evening spent around the campfire or the fireplace.
+Unfortunately, they can also happen due to a natural disaster or even a small kitchen fire that leaves soot stains and a lingering odor in clothing, carpet and upholstery.

 Even if the fabrics do not appear to be burned but are especially sooty, there may be damage.
 If hot embers touched the surface of the fabric, small pinholes may appear after washing.

 Be sure to check each piece carefully before cleaning to be sure the item is worth saving.

 For clothes that have blackened areas or soot stains, take the clothes or table linens outside and shake off any excess soot.
-Wash as recommended on the care label using heavy-duty detergent (Wisk, Tide or Persil are the most high performing brands), one cup of distilled white vinegar and 1/2 cup of all-fabric or oxygen-based bleach (brand names are: OxiClean, Tide Oxi, Nellie's All Natural Oxygen Brightener, or OXO Brite).
+Wash as recommended on the care label using heavy-duty detergent (Tide or Persil are the most high performing brands), one cup of distilled white vinegar and 1/2 cup of all-fabric or oxygen-based bleach (brand names are: OxiClean, Nellie's All Natural Oxygen Brightener, or OXO Brite).
 Use the water temperature appropriate for the fabric as recommended on the care label.

 Before tossing in a dryer, check each item for remaining stains.
 If stains remain, repeat the washing cycle.
 Also check for any holes.
 Air drying outside is recommended for all fabrics to both help remove odors and prevent holes from becoming larger.